indygreg/python-zstandard/README.rst

 because different applications have different needs and the library wants to facilitate optimal use in as many use cases as possible.

-From a high-level, APIs are divided into *one-shot* and *streaming*.
-See the ``Concepts`` section for a description of how these are different at the C layer.
+From a high-level, APIs are divided into *one-shot* and *streaming*: either you are operating on all data at once or you operate on it piecemeal.

 The *one-shot* APIs are useful for small data, where the input or output size is known.
 (The size can come from a buffer length, file size, or